Site icon Circuit Ideas for You

 Simple Regulated Adjustable Power Supply Circuit using IC 723

-This chip is great because it can take a changing voltage from your power outlet and make it steady, and you can also turn a knob to adjust how much voltage power it gives out.
+This chip is good because it take different voltage from power plug and make it steady and we also can turn one knob to choose how much voltage comes out.

 Circuit Working: